Worcester Counseling and Therapy for Divorce Recovery in Westborough, MA

 Reflecting upon her divorce, Amy Poehler explained the experience, saying, “Imagine spreading everything you care about on a blanket and then tossing the whole thing up in the air.
 The process of divorce is about loading that blanket, throwing it up, watching it all spin, and worrying what stuff will break when it lands.”

 If your life is up in the air, spinning, you are not alone.
 When a marriage ends, safe landings are possible.
 The process is painful, but when people embrace recovery, they often find that joy and love return to their lives in full force.
 Therapy has helped many people navigate the painful process of healing from a divorce.

 Navigating a divorce can feel very lonely, but no one has to do it alone.
-Thriveworks Westborough provides therapy for divorce recovery, and our counselors understand the dangers and opportunities involved in ending a marriage.
+Thriveworks Westborough in Worcester provides therapy for divorce recovery, and our counselors understand the dangers and opportunities involved in ending a marriage.

 Reasons for the Divorce

 Having studied marriage and divorce for decades, Psychologist John Gottman identifies four foundational causes and predictors for divorce.
 He has dubbed them, “The Four Horsemen.”
 The last straw that leads to the divorce may be an affair, abuse, addiction, or more, but when people look closely, these four horsemen are usually present, fueling the disconnection:

 - Criticism: When nit-picking, negative interactions, and put-downs overshadow encouragement, kindness, and support, then divorce is often the result.

 - Defensiveness: If one or both people do not own the consequences for their actions, then that is often a recipe for divorce.